kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 ## Installation

 A CNI plugin is required to implement the [Kubernetes network model](/docs/concepts/services-networking/#the-kubernetes-network-model).
-The CRI manages its own CNI plugins.
-There are two Kubelet command line parameters to keep in mind when using plugins:
+The CRI manages its own CNI plugins, meaning the Kubelet isn't involved in installing or managing the plugins.
+Plugins are installed according to their own documentation.

-* `cni-bin-dir`: Kubelet probes this directory for plugins on startup
-* `network-plugin`: The network plugin to use from `cni-bin-dir`.
-It must match the name reported by a plugin probed from the plugin directory.
-For CNI plugins, this is `cni`.

 ## Network Plugin Requirements

-Besides providing the [`NetworkPlugin` interface](https://github.com/kubernetes/kubernetes/tree/{{< param "fullversion" >}}/pkg/kubelet/dockershim/network/plugins.go) to configure and clean up pod networking, the plugin may also need specific support for kube-proxy.
+The plugin may also need specific support for kube-proxy.
 The iptables proxy obviously depends on iptables, and the plugin may need to ensure that container traffic is made available to iptables.
 For example, if the plugin connects containers to a Linux bridge, the plugin must set the `net/bridge/bridge-nf-call-iptables` sysctl to `1` to ensure that the iptables proxy functions correctly.
 If the plugin does not use a Linux bridge (but instead something like Open vSwitch or some other mechanism) it should ensure container traffic is appropriately routed for the proxy.

 By default if no kubelet network plugin is specified, the `noop` plugin is used, which sets `net/bridge/bridge-nf-call-iptables=1` to ensure simple configurations (like Docker with a bridge) work correctly with the iptables proxy.

-### CNI
+### Loopback CNI

-The CNI plugin is selected by passing Kubelet the `--network-plugin=cni` command-line option.
-Kubelet reads a file from `--cni-conf-dir` (default `/etc/cni/net.d`) and uses the CNI configuration from that file to set up each pod's network.
-The CNI configuration file must match the [CNI specification](https://github.com/containernetworking/cni/blob/master/SPEC.md#network-configuration), and any required CNI plugins referenced by the configuration must be present in `--cni-bin-dir` (default `/opt/cni/bin`).

-If there are multiple CNI configuration files in the directory, the kubelet uses the configuration file that comes first by name in lexicographic order.

-In addition to the CNI plugin specified by the configuration file, Kubernetes requires the standard CNI [`lo`](https://github.com/containernetworking/plugins/blob/master/plugins/main/loopback/loopback.go) plugin, at minimum version 0.2.0
+In addition to the CNI plugin installed on the nodes, Kubernetes requires the standard CNI [`lo`](https://github.com/containernetworking/plugins/blob/master/plugins/main/loopback/loopback.go) plugin, at minimum version 0.2.0

-#### Support hostPort
+### Support hostPort

 The CNI networking plugin supports `hostPort`.
 You can use the official [portmap](https://github.com/containernetworking/plugins/tree/master/plugins/meta/portmap) plugin offered by the CNI plugin team or use your own plugin with portMapping functionality.